 The simplest antenna and one which will provide satisfactory results throughout the entire tuning range is a conventional single-wire antenna.
 In most localities, good results can be obtained with just the 15-foot length of antenna wire supplied with the receiver.
 (See Fig. 2.)
-Simply attach one end of this wire to terminal "A1", and "G", and then run the wire about the room in any convenient manner.
+Simply attach one end of this wire to terminal "A1", connect the jumper link between terminals "A2" and "G", and then run the wire about the room in any convenient manner.
 If the receiver is operated in a steel constructed building or where receiving conditions are exceptionally poor, an outside antenna, 50 to 100 feet long, may be necessary.
 The outside antenna should be erected as high as possible and kept free from surrounding objects.
 In some locations, reception may be improved by connecting a ground wire (ordinary copper wire) from terminal "G" to a cold water pipe or outside ground rod.
-While the use of an outside ground rod installed in accordance with Insurance Underwriter's Laboratories requirements is adequate protection against lightning, we strongly recommend an additional connection to the nearest cold water pipe to eliminate any shock hazard.